rcshubhadeep/digital-diary/chapter_03_more_database/docs/README.md

-Chapter 02
+Chapter 03
 ==========

-Extending from Chapter 01, we intorduce basic Daatabase connection and session concepts in this chapter.
+Extending from Chapter 02, we intorduce some more advanced DB related operations and dynami HTML generation here.

 The pre-requisites:
 ------------------